iPXE

 void free_phys (void *ptr, size_t size)

-Free memory allocated with malloc_phys()
+Free memory allocated with malloc_phys().

 Detailed Description